Tony Woods (American football)

-Stanley Anthony Woods (born October 11, 1965) is a former professional American football linebacker and defensive end in the National Football League (NFL) who played for the Seattle Seahawks from 1987 to 1992, as well as the Los Angeles Rams and the Washington Redskins.
+Stanley Anthony Woods (born October 11, 1965) is an American former professional football player who was a linebacker and defensive end in the National Football League (NFL) for the Seattle Seahawks from 1987 to 1992, as well as the Los Angeles Rams and the Washington Redskins.
 He played college football at the University of Pittsburgh.

 Early life

 Woods was born in Newark, New Jersey and played high school football at Seton Hall Preparatory School.
 While at Seton Hall, he was first-team All-State, first-team Parade All-American and first-team All-USA Today All-American his senior year.
 He played in two consecutive state football championship games, and his junior year team was undefeated (11-0), and ranked third in the state.

 College career

 Woods attended and played college football at the University of Pittsburgh.
 As a senior, he had 109 tackles, including 18 tackles against Rutgers University.
-He finished his career as a second-team All-American with 242 tackles and 31 sacks.
+He finished his career as a Consensus All-American with 242 tackles and 31 sacks.